The $10 billion question—can Bezos throw money (effectively) at our climate problem?

 The power of non-state actors is an undeniable, powerful force of change.
 At present, NGOs are needed to help reach those who do not have access to technologies for mitigating and adapting to climate change.
 In addition, climate change adaptation funds are woefully lacking, in large part because those who are most impacted by climate change are the least able to demand services to fight it.

-At E Co. we work hard to include all voices in our climate change project design—we create adaptation funds that are distributed by NGOs so that they can reach farmers and households where the money is needed most.
 While Bezos will almost certainly support the leaders of the NGO pack (Greenpeace, WWF, Friends of the Earth, among others), it would be very helpful to see earmarked funds for NGOs from areas that lack access to basic needs.

 Takeaway: The majority of funds for NGOs should target the global south